microsoft/azuredevopslabs/labs/vsts/Teams/readme.md

 Messages are a good way to connect and keep a history of the conversation.
 It's even better to use emoji, stickers, and GIFs to make a great impression.

-1. You can start having conversations with your team members by selecting the **Conversations** tab.
+1. Start having conversations with your team members by selecting the **Conversations** tab.

    <img src="images/18.png" />